kulics/koral/book-en/document.md

 ```

 It should be noted that the underlying type conversion method is only owned by the base type.
-If you need all types of casts, use the `to[type]()` method, which crashes against incompatible types, so use it with caution.
+If you need all types of casts, use the `[to type]()` method, which crashes against incompatible types, so use it with caution.

 ## Float Point Number
 Integers don't satisfy our needs for numbers, and we often need to deal with decimals.